CodeYourFuture/curriculum/org-cyf-itd/content/blocks/step-5/instructions/index.md

 +++
 title ="Step 1: What to do"
-description= "Use AI software to make a customised CV for a particular job.
-Include important words related to the job so that employers can find this CV more easily." emoji= "🤖" time= 360
+description= "Use block programming to produce real web code" emoji= "🤖" time= 360
 [build]